Batch Retrieval & Tally

 Completing this process in groups of 20, 50, 100, or some other set number allows for verification checks throughout the process.
 Once the set number is completed, add up the tally marks to ensure the same number was tallied for each contest.

 When all ballots are tallied, total the tally marks and complete the Audit Board Batch Tally Sheet.

 Some ballots may need special attention.
 The following ballot types may need special review.
 Depending on the audit, these steps may be performed by the audit board or a special review team.

 Duplicated ballots - ballots that were hand duplicated require the retrieval of the original ballot.
 Use the original ballot to determine the vote cast by the voter in the contest being audited.

 Write-In ballots - in states where write-in ballots are required to be qualified, write-in ballots should be compared to the list of qualified write-in candidates and tallied if deemed qualified according to state rule or law.

-Undetermined ballots - if an audit board can not agree on the voter’s mark(s), an additional person or designated team could help break a tie.
+Undetermined ballots - if an audit board can not agree on the voter’s mark(s), an additional person or designated team should review to make a determination.
 If a determination is not made, a remark can be made in Arlo to explain.

 Once the batch has been tallied, return all ballots to the container, reseal the container, and complete any chain of custody documentation required.
-Return the Audit Board Batch Sheet to the Jurisdiction Manager.
+Return everything to the check-in/out station.